 - 1. Students are expected to observe all assessment rules and procedures that are enforced by the invigilator/proctor. - 2.
 Assessment starts from the moment the assessment is handed over to the student up to the moment the same assessment is collected. - 3.
 Students who come within 30 minutes after the assessment has started shall be allowed to take but shall never be given a time extension. - 4.
 Therefore, no student shall be allowed to take the assessment 30 minutes after the assessment has started. - 5.
-A student who failed to take the term assessment or submit a final requirement on account of illness or valid reason due to unforeseen events (such as death in the family, community-wide power outage, and the like) must present to the SHS Office a duly signed excuse letter from his/her parent or a medical certificate and must secure a Special-Removal Examination Request Form.
+A student who failed to take the term assessment or submit a final requirement on account of illness or valid reason due to unforeseen events must present to the SHS Office a duly signed excuse letter from his/her parent or a medical certificate and must secure a Special-Removal Examination Request Form.
 This must be approved by the Principal/Academic Head. - 6.
 The special assessment will only be given after the scheduled term assessment. - 7.
 No advance assessment will be given to the student.